axibase/atsd/administration/migration/container.md

 docker exec -it -u axibase atsd bash
 ```

-Execute the remaining steps as the 'axibase' user.
+Execute the remaining steps as the `axibase` user.

 ## Prepare ATSD For Upgrade